Experienced OVI Defense Attorney in Columbus, Ohio

 In 1982 the Ohio legislature enacted a law that referred to driving under the influence of alcohol or drugs as “OMVI” (Operating a Motor Vehicle Impaired).
 The current acronym in Ohio that refers to driving under the influence is “OVI” (Operating a Vehicle Impaired), which reflects the Ohio legislature’s prohibition on operating any vehicle while impaired, including non-motorized vehicles such as bicycles and horse-drawn carriages.

 Under Ohio law, a person who is at least 21 years old is operating a vehicle impaired when their Blood Alcohol Content (BAC) or Breath Alcohol Content (BrAC) is .08 or greater.
+The permissible BAC drops to 0.04 for commercial truck drivers.
 If a person is under the age of 21 and is operating a vehicle, the legal limit for BAC or BrAC is .02.

 There are also “legal limits” for the concentration of alcohol in a person’s blood serum or plasma and urine.
 For a urine sample, you will be over the “legal limit” if the alcohol concentration in your urine sample is .11 or greater.
 While Ohio still considers this a valid way to determine alcohol content, many states have done away with urine testing because handling and testing procedures have produced errors.